 The Principal® is a long-time patron of the Des Moines Arts Festival and a presenter of the Emerging Iowa Artists Program — helping young artists promote their talents and sell their work.

-Andrew Allen, director of community relations at The Principal says, “The Principal and our employees have supported the Arts Festival for many years, and one of the things we've really enjoyed being a part of is the emerging artists exhibit.
+Georgia Van Gundy, director-government and community relations at The Principal says, “The Principal and our employees have supported the Arts Festival for many years, and one of the things we've really enjoyed being a part of is the emerging artists exhibit.
 We came up with the 'Interactive Art Experience' idea to bring together our sponsorship of the festival, our interest in community art and community participation.”

 In 2014 we partnered with the Arts Festival to recreate the popular painting "A Sunday Afternoon on the Island of La Grande Jatte" by Georges-Pierre Seurat.

 In years past the completed mural would be hung in the downtown skywalk, but this year everyone who contributed to the mural was able to pick up their tiles at the end of the festival.
 Through an interactive art experience we were able to bring, families, friends, young and old together all with different artistic skill sets to build a community masterpiece.